TheHarlequinade/TheHarlequinade/README.md

 As Harlequin : More responsive and playful if I'm not busy .
 I like to annoy Pierrots who seem open !
 It is playful and in-character, but if it bugs you please tell me .

+- We enjoy other fandom spaces like Identity V and several Roblox games !
+- For TFC we don't mind sitting as a ship or platonic .
+Greenapple is welcome as well !

 We're generally cuddle, hide, and kiss free, platonically !
 Sitting with others brings joy .
 - If we're sitting with someone who has done bad things, do tell us !
 We don't know people on any personal or community levels .